brucecui97/habitat_interface/README.md

 2. Simplify the procedures to run Habitat with ROS.
 For example, eliminate the need to manually comment out lines in .bashrc to run system's default ROS.
 Currently I'm searching/developing a robust method to run ROS in a python2.7 Anaconda environment.

-3. Add a simple script to convert habitat generated top down maps to ROS/Rviz compatible maps so that ground truth map can be displayed when doing ROS navigation
-4. Improve multithreading implementation of hab_ros_interface.py to optimize for performance
+3. Improve multithreading implementation of hab_ros_interface.py to optimize for performance
-5. Add unit tests and ROS node tests
+4. Add unit tests and ROS node tests